 You can set or change filing defaults for a Client to define which Cabinet, Categories, and Job (if relevant) are used when filing emails, documents and tasks.

 Client Defaults can be set in bulk or from the Settings tab in your Client’s workspace.
 Depending on the Cabinet selected, you can select Categories, such as Year.

 Default Cabinet, Categories and Job can also be set from Outlook.

 Refer to Setting Filing Defaults for a Client.

-Users can set their own Filing Defaults, or these can be set in bulk by the FYI Administrator.
-Each user can specify their autofile settings, along with the default Cabinet and Categories to use if they have not been set for the relevant client.
+Users can set their own Filing Defaults, or these can be set in bulk by the FYI Admin.
+Each user can specify their AutoFile settings, along with the default Cabinet and Categories to use if they have not been set for the relevant client.